 One’s from the government, and one’s from your funeral parlor.
 Plan ahead, otherwise you run the risk of overpaying both.
-In this chapter, we’ll show you how costly mistakes that could cost you and your heirs.
+In this chapter, we’ll show you mistakes that could be costly to you and your heirs.

 Live Peacefully.
 Leave Gracefully.

-How do you want your story to end… with you as the leaving gracefully as the hero for making plans, or as the villain, for leaving the wreckage of life behind?
+How do you want your story to end?
+With you leaving gracefully as the hero who made plans, or as the villain who left the wreckage of life behind?

 Get It All Together